stevelorenz/comnetsemu/README.md

 applications.
 It is recommended to upgraded to latest commit of the master branch.

 The [installer script](./util/install.sh) has a function to ONLY upgrade ComNetsEmu's dependencies software automatically.
-This script **ONLY** supports Ubuntu/Debian (Tested on Ubuntu 18.04 LTS) and has some default variables:
+This script **ONLY** supports Ubuntu (Tested on Ubuntu 18.04 LTS) and has some default variables:

 1. The ComNetsEmu's source files are located in "$HOME/comnetsemu"
 2. The dependencies installed from source are located in "$HOME/comnetsemu_dependencies"